JacksonWuxs/DaPy/README.md

 Datapy.CountDistribution(data, shapes=[0.05,0.1,0.25,0.5,0.75,0.9,0.95])
-- This function could help you find the
+- This function could help you find the distribution of the data.